elyyyse/Interactive-rating-component/README.md

 ### Continued development

-I built this using basic JS, but I intend to learn React once I've nailed down the fundamentals.
+I built this using VanillaJS, but I intend to learn React once I've nailed down the fundamentals.

 ### Useful resources